This deliciously big, substantial and filling chorizo omelette will keep you full for hours.

 - ¼ cup cheddar cheese shredded (1 oz)

 - In a small bowl, beat the eggs with the salt and pepper.
 Set aside.

-- Heat the olive oil in a 10-inch nonstick skillet over medium heat, about 3 minutes.
-Add the onions and cook, stirring occasionally, until golden, 5-7 minutes.
-Add the chorizo and cook, stirring occasionally, 2 more minutes.
+- Heat a 10-inch nonstick skillet over medium heat, for about 3 minutes.
+Brush it with olive oil.
+Add the onions and cook, stirring occasionally, until golden, about 5 minutes.
+Add the chorizo and cook, stirring occasionally, for 1 more minute.

-- Pour the eggs on top and gently stir, using a heat-resistant spatula, to distribute onions and chorizo evenly.
-Cook 2-3 minutes, until bottom is starting to set.
-Gently lift omelet and allow uncooked egg from the top to slide under, where it will cook faster.
+- Pour the eggs on top and gently stir, using a heat-resistant spatula, to distribute the onions and chorizo evenly.
+Cook for 2-3 minutes, until the bottom is starting to set.
+Gently lift the omelet's edges and allow the uncooked egg from the top to slide under, where it will cook faster.

-- Cook 1-2 more minutes on the second side.
-Place the cheddar on half of the omelet and fold.
-Turn off the heat and allow the cheese to melt from the residual heat, then slide the chorizo omelette onto a plate and serve.
+- Cook for 1-2 more minutes on the second side.
+Sprinkle the shredded cheddar on half of the omelet and fold.
+Turn the heat off and allow the cheese to melt from the residual heat, then slide the omelette onto a plate and serve.